 It is also compatible with Echo and Google Home smart speakers, and so in this sense, it’s the same as most smart plugs on the market.
 So why does it usually cost more than its cheaper rivals?

 Firstly, the Philips Hue smart plug supports Zigbee and Bluetooth.
 What this means is that it’s quite a flexible product that can be controlled in multiple ways, even when the internet is down.
-This compares to some smart plugs which can’t be controlled when the internet is down.
+This compares to some hue plug which can’t be controlled when the internet is down.

 Secondly, the Philips Hue range is generally a more premium set of products, and so they naturally tend to charge higher prices – even if the device is quite simple (such as the Hue smart plug).
 It’s a bit like how Ferrari won’t be releasing a budget car any time soon!